-Romulo Avelica-Gonzalez, 48, was detained by ICE agents Tuesday while dropping his daughters off at school in Highland Park.
+Romulo Avelica, a 48-year-old undocumented father of four, was picked up by ICE agents on Feb.
+28 as he was dropping his children off at school in Highland Park.

 MORE: Mayor Garcetti speaks out about ICE arrest of Highland Park father

 However, on Monday, the Board of Immigration Appeals (BIA) granted Avelica an emergency stay of removal, preventing his deportation while the BIA reviews his case, according to a statement from the National Day Laborer Organizing Network.

 "We are now asking the BIA to reconsider its prior decision and recognize that Mr. Avelica should have a right to stay in the United States.
 ICE should release Romulo immediately," said Alan Diamante, an immigration attorney representing Avelica.

 Now, Jocelyn Avelica and her sister Brenda said they are hopeful they'll be reunited with their dad after the tense weekend.

 "You can hear it in his voice that he just felt a big relief.
 The whole weekend he was just stressed out," Jocelyn said.

 Brenda said her father is happy, but he also said that the family needs to remain strong to continue fighting the deportation.

 He is being held in a San Bernardino detention center.
 The Avelica family said he is diabetic and his health is deteriorating in the facility.